After delay, NASA astronauts set for spacewalk to replace faulty space station antenna | Technology

 After delay, NASA astronauts set for spacewalk to replace faulty space station antenna

+The start of the "extra-vehicular activity" (EVA) followed a 48-hour delay prompted by an orbital debris alert - believed to be the first such postponement in more than two decades of space station history - which NASA later deemed inconsequential.
+The origin of the debris in question was left unclear by NASA, though a spokesperson said there was no indication it came from fragments of the defunct satellite that Russia blew to pieces with a missile test earlier this month.

-Two NASA astronauts were set to embark on a spacewalk on Thursday to replace a faulty antenna on the International Space Station (ISS), after a 48-hour delay prompted by an orbital debris alert later deemed to be of no concern.
-NASA TV planned live coverage of the 6-1/2-hour spacewalk, scheduled to begin at 7:10 a.m.
-Eastern time (1210 GMT) as astronauts Thomas Marshburn and Kayla Barron exit an airlock of the orbiting research lab some 250 miles (402 km) above Earth.
+Two NASA astronauts ventured out on a spacewalk on Thursday to replace a faulty antenna on the International Space Station, facing what NASA called a minimally heightened risk posed by orbital debris left from a Russian missile test weeks ago.
+The planned 6-and-1/2-hour spacewalk began at 7:10 a.m.
+Eastern time (1210 GMT) as astronauts Thomas Marshburn and Kayla Barron exited an airlock of the orbiting research lab some 250 miles (400 km) above Earth to begin their work.

-Two NASA astronauts were set to embark on a spacewalk on Thursday to replace a faulty antenna on the International Space Station (ISS), after a 48-hour delay prompted by an orbital debris alert later deemed to be of no concern.
+"Sun's coming up and you will be over South America in a couple of minutes," mission control told the astronauts as they exited the airlock.
+The start of the "extra-vehicular activity" (EVA) followed a 48-hour delay prompted by an orbital debris alert - believed to be the first such postponement in more than two decades of space station history - which NASA later deemed inconsequential.

 Their objective is to remove a defective S-band radio communications antenna assembly, now more than 20 years old, and replace it with a spare stowed outside the space station.
 The space station is equipped with other antennae that can perform the same functions, but installing a replacement system ensures an ideal level of communications redundancy, NASA said.